ozcanseker/Social-linked-beer/docs/Technical documentation.md

 duplicate the same information in a different vocabulary.

 ### 3.1 Meaning of symbols
-I used different kind of arrows and different kind of ways of writing things.
-In this section i wil explain what those symbols mean.
+I used different kind of arrows and different kind of ways to write things.
+In this section I wil explain what those symbols mean.

 **Prefix**
-I used the standard way of declaring prefixes to declare the prefixes in the class diagram.
+I used the standard way of declaring prefixes to declare the prefixes in the ontologie diagram.

 Image: Prefix notation
 ![prefix notation](images/prefixexample.png)